-Trees are fascinating living organisms, and also happens to be why we have such a passion for tree care!
+Trees are fascinating living organisms, and also happens to be why our family tree service experts have such a passion for tree care!
 As the oldest living beings on our planet, they continue to create so many benefits for humans and the other species on our planet.

 Here is just a short list of interesting facts about trees.